CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/CONP_data_governance.md

 ## <a name="s2">2.
 Authorization process and sanctions for misuse</a>

 **Authorization to download open CONP data.** None beyond accepting the Portal’s [Terms of Use](https://portal.conp.ca/index), which every user must accept before browsing.
 By accepting, the user agrees, among other things, to:
-- obtain any required ethics or other approvals before using shared resources,
+- hold any required ethics or other approvals prior to and throughout their use of the data,
-- respect use restrictions and conditions tied to consents or ethics approvals,
+- respect use restrictions and use conditions applicable to the data, including those that arise from ethics approvals and local legal requirements,
 - not attempt to re-identify or re-contact individual participants,
 - not assert intellectual-property rights that would impede others’ access,
 - cite the resource and respect its licence, and
-- contact the dataset creator immediately if it becomes apparent that data were not sufficiently de-identified.
+- contact the dataset creator immediately if it becomes apparent that data contain direct identifiers (e.g., research participant name, home address, SSN, etc.).

-**Sanctions / consequences for misuse.** The CONP governance model relies primarily on (a) reducing risk *before* publication and (b) the binding Terms of Use rather than on an enforcement committee.
+**Sanctions / consequences for misuse.** The CONP governance model relies primarily on (a) communicating and mitigating risk *before* publication and (b) the binding Terms of Use rather than enforcement through a data access committee.
 Specifically:
-- Misuse is a breach of the Terms of Use, which the CONP may change or enforce at any time.
+- Breaches of the Terms of Use can lead to restrictions on further access to CONP data or infrastructure.
-- The CONP’s Privacy Policy provides that personal information may be disclosed to appropriate external parties, such as law-enforcement agencies, to investigate and respond to suspected violations of law or institutional policy, and to enforce compliance with the policies governing the Portal.
+- Because data are de-identified before release and cannot generally be withdrawn once shared, the practical safeguard against participant harm is risk communication and minimization at the source (i.e., de-identification and consent).
-- Because data are de-identified before release and cannot generally be withdrawn once shared, the practical safeguard against participant harm is risk minimization at the source (de-identification + consent), complemented by the contractual prohibitions above.
+- Prohibited acts performed through the CONP infrastructure may lead to (i) civil proceedings to obtain damages, compel specific performance of obligations, or obtain an injunction; and/or (ii) the communication of observed conduct to data contributors and/or to relevant regulatory authorities.

-If your committee requires a formal sanctions schedule, the honest and accurate description is: The CONP enforces through its Terms of Use and applicable law (including referral to authorities), not through a graduated penalty matrix administered by an access committee.
-Where stronger downstream enforcement is needed for a sensitive dataset, the appropriate route is controlled access on an external repository (section 1).
+The CONP enforces through its Terms of Use and applicable law, not through a graduated penalty matrix administered by a data access committee.
+Where stronger downstream enforcement is needed for a sensitive dataset, the appropriate route is controlled or registered access on an external repository (section 1).

 ## <a name="s3">3.
 Is there a data deposition / data-transfer agreement?
 Who is responsible for what?</a>

-There is no separately negotiated, signed bilateral data-transfer agreement (DTA) for depositing open data on CONP-hosted infrastructure.
-This is a deliberate design choice of the governance model: instead of a contract reviewed and signed by institutional signatories, the CONP Portal uses a “click-wrap” upload attestation combined with the Terms of Use and ethics provenance metadata.
+There is no separately negotiated, inter-institutional data contribution agreement (DCA) for depositing open data on CONP-hosted infrastructure.
+Instead of a bilateral contract negotiated and signed by institutional signatories, the CONP Portal uses a “click-wrap” upload attestation combined with user-facing Terms of Use and ethics provenance metadata.
 The relevant instruments are:

-1. The data-upload attestation (completed during submission), in which the contributor attests that one of four acceptable conditions for upload is satisfied (see section 4), specifies the open licence applied, declares the access tier, and (where an REB oversaw the data) records the REB approval number.
+1. The data-upload attestation (completed during data submission), in which the contributor attests that one of four acceptable conditions for upload is satisfied (see section 4), specifies the open licence applied, states the tier of data release, and (where an REB approved the collection and deposit of the original data) records the REB approval number.
 2. The Portal Terms of Use (binding on every user/downloader).
 3. The DATS.json ethics/ethico-legal metadata that accompanies the dataset and travels with it on download.